-The first step to finding out what your old coins are worth is to identify them.
+The first step in finding out what your old coins are worth is to identify them.
 If they are from the United States, you can check the U.S. Old Coins Identification chart.
 Old coins from the United States will always say "United States of America" on them, although sometimes this is abbreviated on very old U.S. coins.
 If the old coin from the U.S. isn't on the chart, it is probably a commemorative coin, rather than a circulating coin.
 For help with old commemorative coins, you are best off getting a copy of the U.S. Coins Red Book.

 Guides to US Coins